Synthetic or Real? The Equilibrium Effects of Credit Default Swaps on Bond Markets

 Adobe Acrobat PDF

 We provide a model of non-redundant credit default swaps (CDSs), building on the observation that CDSs have lower trading costs than bonds.
-CDS introduction involves a trade-off It crowds out demand for the bond, but improves the bond allocation because it allows long-term investors to become levered basis traders and absorb more of the bond supply.
-Our framework characterizes conditions under which CDS introduction raises bond prices only when there is a significant trading-cost difference between bond and CDS.
-Our framework predicts a negative CDS-bond basis, turnover and price impact patterns that are consistent with empirical evidence, and shows that a ban on naked CDSs can raise borrowing costs.
+CDS introduction involves a trade-off: It crowds out existing demand for the bond, but improves the bond allocation by allowing long-term investors to become levered basis traders and absorb more of the bond supply.
+Our framework characterizes conditions under which CDS introduction raises bond prices.
+The model also predicts a negative CDS-bond basis, turnover and price impact patterns that are consistent with empirical evidence, and shows that a ban on naked CDSs can raise borrowing costs.

 Oehmke, Martin, and Adam Zawadowski.
 "Synthetic or Real?
 The Equilibrium Effects of Credit Default Swaps on Bond Markets."
-Columbia Business School, March 2015.
+Review of Financial Studies (forthcoming).